There is no doubt that IT systems are essential for any business.

 They form a huge part of our communications and are often used for sales.
 But there is a massive divide between businesses at the top of the sector and businesses struggling to emerge.
 That divide or gap is difficult to narrow without equalling or bettering the IT systems that the competition are using.
 Why?
 Because without effective IT, your marketing strategy simply cannot compete.

 If you can’t log onto your workplace computer systems, you can’t work.
 It really does start at that basic level.
 If you can’t monitor your marketing campaigns, you can’t possibly determine the best times to ramp up or put the brakes on individual promotions.
 You can’t monitor the effectiveness of campaigns, or identify what your competitors are doing.
-Beyond the basic IT provision, we use IT in every one of our online or digital marketing campaigns.
+Beyond the basic IT provision, Beyond the basic IT provision, JumpFactor MSP Marketing uses IT in every one of our online or digital marketing campaigns. use IT in every one of our online or digital marketing campaigns.
 Without it, you simply can’t be competitive.

 Secure transactions and data protection